 - Data restore from Microsoft OneDrive

-After a 90-day period expires, you need to sign in to your OneDrive for Business account once again in the Configure Backup wizard.
-Otherwise, the backup job will be failing.
+After a 90-day period expires, you need to sign in to your OneDrive for Business account once again in the New Backup Job wizard.
+Otherwise, the backup job will fail.

 Limitations for Backup to Microsoft OneDrive